-15.2 A website dedicated to the study groups and their relevant groups shall be constantly updated to include all input and output documents as well as information related to each of the meetings.
-While the website of the study groups shall be in six languages, those of specific meetings shall be in the languages of the meeting concerned as per § 9.5 above.
+4.4.2 A website dedicated to the study groups and their relevant groups shall be constantly updated to include all input and output documents as well as information related to each of the meetings.
+While the website of the study groups shall be in six languages, those of specific meetings shall be in the languages of the meeting concerned as per § 3.8.5 above.

-15.3 It must be ensured that the website dedicated to the study groups is available in the six languages of the Union on an equal footing and constantly updated.
+4.4.3 The website dedicated to the study groups is available in the six languages of the Union on an equal footing and constantly updated.

+4.4.4 The special website shall enable users of the TIES system to have real-time access to temporary and draft documents.

-16 Presentation of contributions
+4.5 Presentation of contributions